Aetna Modified Infant Apnea Monitor Coverage Policy (CPB 0003) — What Billing Teams Need to Know in 2026

-TL;DR: Aetna modified CPB 0003 governing infant apnea monitor coverage, with an effective date of March 7, 2026.
+TL;DR: Aetna, a CVS Health company, modified CPB 0003 governing infant apnea monitor coverage, effective March 7, 2026.
 Here's what changes for billing teams.

 Quick-Reference Table